-99 Travel Compensation Fund v Tambree (t/as R Tambree & Assocs) (2005) 224 CLR 627 at 639 [30], citing Henville v Walker (2001) 206 CLR 459 at [18], [96], [164]-[165]; I&L Securities Pty Ltd v HTW Valuers (Brisbane) Pty Ltd (2002) 210 CLR 109 at [26], [50], [84]; see also generally Allianz Australia Ltd v GSF Australia Pty Ltd (2005) 221 CLR 568.
-Beazley JA applied this statement in Abigroup Contractors Pty Ltd v Sydney Catchment Authority [No 3] (2006) 67 NSWLR 341 at [48], [56]-[57].
+^{(2005) 224} CLR 627 at 639 [30], citing Henville v Walker (2001) 206 CLR 459 at 470 [18], 489-490 [96], 509-510 [164]-[165]; I&L Securities Pty Ltd v HTW Valuers (Brisbane) Pty Ltd (2002) 210 CLR 109 at 119 [26], 125-126 [50], 135-136 [84]; and see generally Allianz Australia Ltd v GSF Australia Pty Ltd (2005) 221 CLR 568.
+Beazley JA in Abigroup applied this statement at (2006) 67 NSWLR 341 at 352 [48], 353-354 [56], [57].

-that had the contravening conduct not occurred it would not have entered into the loss-making transaction with the defendant, or with others.
+case that had the contravening conduct not occurred it would not have entered into the loss-making transaction with the defendant, or with others.
 Does the plaintiff in an "alternative transaction" case have to prove causation of loss on the balance of probabilities?
 Such a case necessarily involves the plaintiff seeking to demonstrate a hypothetical scenario, being the alternative transaction that the plaintiff could or would have entered into with the defendant or with others, had the defendant not engaged in the impugned conduct.
 Is it enough for the plaintiff to show that there was a chance, to a greater or lesser degree, that it would have entered into an alternative transaction, or must the plaintiff demonstrate on the balance of probabilities that it would have entered into an alternative transaction?
 Must the plaintiff particularise exactly what alternative transaction it would have engaged in, or is it enough that some such alternative transaction could well have happened, if the defendant had not engaged in the impugned conduct?

-In Sellars v Adelaide Petroleum NL^{100} the High Court held that a distinction is required to be drawn between, on the one hand, proof of causation and proof of loss and, on the other, proof of the value of the loss in respect of which an award of damages is sought.
+63. In Sellars v Adelaide Petroleum NL^{104} the High Court held that a distinction is required to be drawn between, on the one hand, proof of causation and proof of loss and, on the other, proof of the value of the loss in respect of which an award of damages is sought.
 The former must be proven on the balance of probabilities.
-The plurality in Sellars stated: 101
+The plurality in Sellars stated: 105

-When the issue of causation turns on what the plaintiff would have done, there is no particular reason for departing from proof on the balance of probabilities notwithstanding that the question is hypothetical.
+"When the issue of causation turns on what the plaintiff would have done, there is no particular reason for departing from proof on the balance of probabilities notwithstanding that the question is hypothetical."

-However, once the plaintiff has proven on the balance of probabilities that it has suffered some loss, on an assessment of damages "the court assesses the degree of probability that an event would have occurred, or might occur, and adjusts its award of damages to reflect the degree of probability".
-102

-Brennan J in Sellars, in a famous passage, explained as follows: 103
+- 64. However, once the plaintiff has proven on the balance of probabilities that it has suffered some loss, on an assessment of damages "... the court assesses the degree of probability that an event would have occurred, or might occur, and adjusts its award of damages to reflect the degree of probability".106 - 65.
+Brennan J in Sellars, 107 in a famous passage, explained as follows:

-Unless it can be predicated of an hypothesis in favour of causation of a loss that it is more probable than competing hypotheses denying causation, it cannot be said that the plaintiff has satisfied the court that the conduct of the defendant caused the loss.
+"Unless it can be predicated of an hypothesis in favour of causation of a loss that it is more probable than competing hypotheses denying causation, it cannot be said that the plaintiff has satisfied the court that the conduct of the defendant caused the loss.
 Where a loss is alleged to be a lost opportunity to acquire a benefit, a plaintiff who bears the onus of proving that a loss was caused by the conduct of the defendant discharges that onus by establishing a chain of causation that continues up to the point when there is a substantial prospect of acquiring the benefit sought by the plaintiff.
-Up to that point, the plaintiff must establish both the historical facts and any necessary hypothesis on the balance of probabilities.
-A constant standard of proof applies to the finding that a loss has been suffered and to the finding that that loss was caused by the defendant's conduct, whether those findings depend on evidence of historical facts or on evidence giving rise to competing hypotheses.
-In any event, the standard is proof on the balance of probabilities.
+Up to that point, the plaintiff